calliope-project/ec_modules/docs/development_guide/modules.md

 Please ensure that your module has the following:

 - An `AUTHORS` file.
-This lists all the people who have contributed to a module.
+This lists all the people who have contributed to the module.
 - A `LICENSE` file.
 This should refer to the `AUTHORS` file above.
-We recommend to use the [MIT license](https://opensource.org/license/mit).
+To ensure license compatibility, we only permit permissive licenses like [MIT](https://opensource.org/license/mit).
 - A `README.md` file.
-Here you describe the module's functionality (see [documentation](#documentation)).
+Here you describe the module's functionality using our standard template (see [documentation](#documentation)).
 - A `config/default.yaml` file.
 This contains the module's default configuration.
 It serves only as an example: users will override it using `snakemake`'s [`module` functionality](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
 - A `resources/` folder.
-All **downloaded data** and **user inputted data** used by your workflow should be deposited here.
+All **automatically downloaded data** and **user inputted data** used by your workflow should be deposited in `automatic/` and `user/`, respectively.
-User inputted data should always be placed inside `resources/user_inputs/`.

-    ??? tip "The importance of `resources/user_inputs/`"
+    ??? tip "The importance of `resources/user/` and `resources/automatic`"
-        This folder is a convention across all modules to avoid ambiguity in where users and module developers should expect user modifiable files to be.
+        This convention allows us to avoid ambiguity in where  user modifiable files will be.

         ```tree
         resources/
-        ├── user_input/
+        ├── automatic/
-        │   └── user_shapes.geojson
-        ├── download1.nc
+        │   ├── download1.nc
-        └── download2.csv
+        │   └── download2.csv
+        └── user/
+            └── user_shapes.geojson
         ```

 - A `results/` folder.
 All **rule outputs** of your workflow should be deposited here.